iqhive/runtime.link/Readme.md

 for representing more complex data-structures that cross language boundaries.

     * ffi - pointer-types.
-    * doc - documentation tags for API specifications and documented enums/unions

 ## Roadmap

-1. Docs generation for the runtime.link project will be provided by the `runtime.link/doc` tooling
-2. Code generation for the runtime.link project will be provided by the `runtime.link/sdk` tooling
+1. Docs/Code generation for the runtime.link project will be provided by the `runtime.link/sdk` tooling